Cellulose Biodegradation Models; An Example of Cooperative Interactions in Structured Populations: Cleaving Models

+where, $c^{l,i}$ is the rate of cleaving that results in the transition $(l,i) \to (l-1,i)$ and $p^{l,i}$ is the rate of cleaving that results in the transition $(l,i)\to(l-1,i-1)$.
+The latter transition occurs when an enzyme $e_{2A}^{l,i}$ cleaves off a cellobiose unit and when moving along the chain reaches the next cellobiose unit that also contains a landing site (this results in the decrease of landing sites by one on the given chain).
+We note that $c^{l,l}=c^{l,0}=0$ and $p^{l,0}=p^{l,1}=0$ for any $l$. }

-Let $\theta_r>0$ denote the proportion of landing sites that become unusable after $e^{l,i}_{22}$ detaches from a chain or dies.
+Let $\theta_r>0$ denote the proportion of landing sites that {get destroyed} after $e^{l,i}_{2A}$ detaches from a chain or dies.
 This contributes to the transition $(l,i) \to (l,i-1)$ and the corresponding rate is

-Combining \eqref{transcut-NS}--\eqref{transdun-NS} we obtain the equations that monitor the dynamics of $N_{l,i}(t)$, namely
+Combining \eqref{transcut-NS}--\eqref{transdun-NS} we obtain the equations that monitor the dynamics of $N^{l,i}(t)$, namely \cmt{

-where $r_{l,i}$ is the unit rate of production of cellulose, and $\gamma_{\varrho,l,i}$ is the rate at which the cellulose naturally decays or becomes unavailable to the microorganism (that is, decay not directly attributable to the bacteria).
-We assume for simplicity that the cellulose provided by the environment has no reducing ends, so that $r_{l,i}=0$ for $i\geq 1$, and in particular, the sum $\sum_ii\,r_{l,i}=0$.
+} where $r^{l,i}$ is the unit rate of production of cellulose, and $\gamma_{\varrho}^{l,i}$ is the rate at which the cellulose naturally decays or becomes unavailable to the microorganism (that is, decay not directly attributable to the bacteria).
+We assume for simplicity that the cellulose provided by the environment has no {landing sites}, so that $r^{l,i}=0$ for $i\geq 1$, and in particular, the sum $\sum_ii\,r^{l,i}=0$.

+\cmt{ When polymer chains are long, that is $l$ is large, and the landing sites are spaced out, which happens when $i$ is small relative to $l$, the coefficients $p^{l,i}$ can be neglected.
+To simplify the equation \eqref{Neqn_NS_prelim} we drop the coefficients $p^{l,i}$ except when $i=l$, corresponding to the boundary case when the number of sites $l$ equals to the number of cellobiose units.
+The coefficients $p^{l,l}$ cannot be dropped because cleaving cellobiose on the chain in state $(l,l)$ always leads to $(l-1,l-1)$.
+Moreover, dropping the coefficients $p^{l,l}$ would lead to a loss of conservation of the total cellulose in the system when consumers are not present.
+This assumption leads to